mfornace/nupack-docs-dev/sources/analysis.md

 ## Specify a strand

-A `Strand` is a single RNA or DNA molecule specified as a strand name and a strand sequence:
+A `Strand` is a single RNA or DNA molecule specified as a strand name and sequence:
 ```python
 A = Strand('A','AGTCTAGGATTCGGCGTGGGTTAA')
 B = Strand('B','TTAACCCACGCCGAATCCTAGACTCAAAGTAGTCTAGGATTCGGCGTG')
 C = Strand('C','AGTCTAGGATTCGGCGTGGGTTAACACGCCGAATCCTAGACTACTTTG')
 ```

-Optionally, the strand sequence can be specified as a list of sequence domains (mostly useful for design jobs):
+If desired, the strand sequence can be specified as a list of [sequence domains](design.md#sepcify-a-domain) (this approach is primarily useful in the context of design jobs):
 ```python
 a1 = Domain('a1', 'AGTCTAGGATTCGGCGT')
 a2 = Domain('a2', 'GGGTTAA')